AasherH/AasherH.github.io/_pages/about.md

 I am affiliated with the [Department of Mechanical Engineering and Materials Science](https://www.engineering.pitt.edu/mems), where I have had the pleasure of collaborating with [Paul Leu](http://lamp.pitt.edu/), [Matthew Barry](https://www.engineering.pitt.edu/people/faculty/matthew-barry/), and [Albert To](https://sites.pitt.edu/~albertto/).
-My interdisciplinary interests led me to study topics ranging from radiative heat transfer to topology optimization, where I published my work in *Energy* and presented at conferences like *VCT 2020* and *HEFAT 2021*.
+My interdisciplinary interests led me to study topics ranging from radiative heat transfer to topology optimization, allowing me to develop a skillset in algorithm design, high-performance computing, and optimization.

 I will earn my B.S. in mechanical engineering with (expected) minors in computer science and mathematics from Pitt in the spring of 2022.
 During five years at Pitt, I was fortunate enough to complete three semesters of work at NASA's [Marshall Space Flight Center](https://www.nasa.gov/centers/marshall/home/index.html) as a Pathways Employee; here, I developed a